U3A courses cover a wide range of subjects and interests including:

 - art-based activities

 - computer and digital technology chat groups and forums

 - courses that are essentially recreational (such as film and travellers' groups, lawn bowls, bridge, Scrabble, Tai Chi, birdwatching, visits to historical sites and cultural events).

-Courses are restricted to financial members only, however some activities, such as our forums (see the Activities tab) are open to the general public.
+Courses are restricted to financial members only, however some activities, such as our lunchtime forums which are co-hosted with COTA, are open to the general public (see the Activities tab).

 A full list of the courses offered by U3A ACT is available by clicking on this link.